Spell28/gulp-cascade/README.md

 - Image optimization (avif, webp, jpg, png, svg)
 - Cache for images
 - Fonts optimization (ttf to woff and woff2)
-- Asking user via prompt if user wants file optimization
+- Asking the user via prompt if a user wants file optimization

 ## Installation